 South Korea is not a food aid recipient.
 South Korea has provided intermittent food aid to North Korea depending on prevailing political conditions.
 Korea participates in the ASEAN Plus Three Emergency Rice Reserve (APTERR), which was established in 2013 to provide member countries with rice in the event of natural disasters.
-Korea provided 90,000 MT of rice to date out of 150,000 MT that they promised.
-In September 2017, Korea announced that they initiated the process to join the Food Assistance Convention (FAC).
-This process should allow Korea to draw down its burdensome rice stocks, currently held in storage.
-Korea hopes to complete the process within 2017 and plans to provide 50,000 MT of rice in 2018, valued at 46 billion won (approx. \$40 million dollars).
-In 2018, Korea will receive a recommendation from the World Food Program (WFP) and select five countries as recipient countries.
+Korea has provided 90,000 MT of rice to date out of their 150,000 MT commitment.
+In January 2018, Korea joined the Food Assistance Convention (FAC).
+This allows Korea to draw down its burdensome rice stocks, currently held in storage.
+In 2018, Korea allocated and shipped 50,000 MT of domestic rice to four countries in Africa and the Middle East: 17,000 MT to Yemen, 15,000 MT to Ethiopia, 13,000 MT to Kenya and 5,000 MT to Uganda, through the World Food Program (WFP).
+Korea plans to allocate the same amount of rice for food aid in 2019.